-Second, if the sub-national franchise is generally regulated by national legislation but special autonomy regions have self-determination over their franchise, then we code only the legislation in the general regions so as not to let the result be distorted by exceptional sub-units (e.g. in Denmark, where we only code the mainland regions, but not Greenland and the Faroe Islands).
+Second, if the sub-national franchise is generally regulated by national legislation but special autonomy regions have self-determination over their franchise, then we code only the legislation in the general regions so as not to let the result be distorted by exceptional subunits (e.g. in Denmark, where we only code the mainland regions, but not Greenland and the Faroe Islands).

+&lt;sup>5 One may argue that not taking into account variation in the significance of elections or chambers across various types of democracies undermines cross-national equivalence.
+However, apart from our more principled reasons, we believe that this would not be feasible, as the variation is far too complex to be captured in a systematic way.

 Third, if only special autonomy regions hold elections and have self-determination with regard to the franchise, whereas there are no elections in regions in the rest of the country, we do not code the relevant sub-national levels for this country so as not to obtain a score that is based solely on exceptional sub-units (e.g. Portugal, where only the special autonomy regions of the Azores and Madeira hold elections).

-Finally, if there is a partial inexistence of elections in some sub-units (and none of these sub-units are special autonomy regions), we do not apply a territorial coverage coefficient.
-When this occurs, we instead simply code the rules of the sub-units that do hold elections - unless there are variations in these very sub-units that can indeed be captured by the coefficient (e.g. in Germany for the local level franchise of non-citizen residents, where there are both municipalities that do not hold elections and a small number of municipalities that apply different rules than all other municipalities).
+Finally, if certain sub-national elections are held only in a limited number of sub-units (and none of these sub-units are special autonomy regions), we do not apply a territorial coverage coefficient.
+In the qualitative database it is often specified that the rules apply only to elections where they are held - the existence of the election as such differs across sub-units.
+When this occurs, we simply code instead the rules of the sub-units that do hold elections.
+The use of the territorial coverage coefficient is to capture complexity of sub-national variation of existing elections.
+It has nothing to do with inexistent elections.
+Therefore if there is sub-national variation in certain units while other units do not hold elections at all, we only code the existent elections and capture their variation across the units that hold elections, provided the variation is not too complex to be captured by our coding of the coefficient.
+For instance, the local level franchise of non-citizen residents in Germany is complicated by the fact that some municipalities do not hold elections and the rules for those who do hold elections differ across municipalities.
+Municipalities in the city-states of Hamburg, Berlin and Bremen do not enfranchise any non-citizen resident, not even non-national EU citizens, whereas all other municipalities enfranchise all non-national EU citizens.
+Hence the code for such a case consists of two separate codes for the special municipalities and the rest, that are then aggregated using the territorial coverage coefficient.
+The inexistent elections in certain municipalities, by contrast, are simply ignored.

-All these criteria lead to several categories of countries for the coding of sub-national units.
-Beyond the default of existent elections that have been fully coded, there are three categories (2 to 4 in the following list) that are not coded due to the following reasons:
+All these criteria lead to several categories of countries for coding.
+Beyond the default of existent elections that have been fully coded, there are four categories (2 to 4 in the following list) that are not or only partially coded due to the following reasons: